What is a Subsidiary Merger?

-A reverse triangular subsidiary merger occurs when an acquiring entity uses its subsidiary to acquire another company.
-After the acquisition, the subsidiary is absorbed into the acquired company, and the buyer becomes the only shareholder.
-The acquired company becomes a wholly owned subsidiary of the acquiring entity, and the buyer acquires all the assets and liabilities of the acquired company.
+A reverse triangular subsidiary merger begins when an acquiring entity uses its subsidiary to acquire another company.
+After the acquisition, the subsidiary is absorbed into the acquired company, and the buyer (the parent company) becomes the only shareholder.
+The acquired company becomes a wholly-owned subsidiary of the acquiring entity, and the buyer acquires all the assets and liabilities of the acquired company.

 Pros and Cons of Reverse Triangular Merger

 A reverse triangular merger retains the selling entity and liquidates the shell company created for the purpose of executing the acquisition.
 The acquired entity continues its regular operations as a subsidiary of the buyer, and the acquiring entity will not need to sign new contracts, licenses, and authorizations.
-It makes the reverse triangular merger more preferred compared to the forward triangular merger.
+This makes the reverse triangular merger more often preferred over a forward triangular merger.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.